abstractmachine/interaction-design-tools/README.md

 # Interaction Design Tools
 This is a list of some of the basic tools that any student of interaction design should have access to.
+This is very much a work-in-progress document and was principally designed for my students and colleagues at the [Master Media Design](https://www.hesge.ch/head/formations-recherche/master-en-media-design) and the needs of the larger community at the [HEAD – Genève](https://www.hesge.ch/head).

 There is an infinite variety of possible tools that can be used in any project, so this list is by definition incomplete.
-These are just some of the core basics that should be downloaded/configured on your personal computer.
+These are just some of the current basic tools that should be downloaded/configured on your personal computer.
+Mastering one or two of these tools is a good idea.
+But just as importantly, learn to move from one to the other, depending on the needs of your projects.
+Do not get stuck in one single technical workflow.

 This list is oriented more towards the *creative coding*, and/or the *make-stuff-break-stuff* approach, than the mockup *UX* or *UI* style of teaching interaction design.

-Not everything here is open-source, although there are open-source alternative listed, when available.
+Not everything here is open-source, although there are open-source alternatives listed, when available.
+Important student discounts, and/or free-versions exist for all of the paid tools listed here.

 - - -

 ## Storytelling

 ### Twine/Twee
 Twine is a tool for making non-linear interactive text-based stories.
-It is also a great tool for getting started with interactivity.
+It is a great tool for getting started with interactivity.
 At some stage of each narrative project, we almost always prototype at least some part of our interactive stories in Twine.
 Twine is the best and fastest was to learn interactive branching narrative.

 <https://twinery.org>